Interstate 787: Route description

-I-787 officially begins at the toll barrier for I-87/Thruway exit 23; however, a short 0.57 mi spur between US 9W and the interchange connecting I-787 to the Thruway, designated as New York State Route 912S (NY 912S), an unsigned reference route, is signed as I-787.
+I-787 officially begins at the US 9W exit (formerly a toll barrier for I-87/Thruway exit 23); however, a short 0.57 mi spur between US 9W and the interchange connecting I-787 to the Thruway, designated as New York State Route 912S (NY 912S), an unsigned reference route, is signed as I-787.
 At the east end of the interchange (exit 1) with I-87, I-787 northbound merges with NY 912S, progressing due east for a short distance before curving to the northeast ahead of the Delaware and Hudson Railway mainline near exit 2 (NY 32).
 Past NY 32, I-787 parallels the Hudson River as it heads northward into the heart of downtown Albany, featuring a pair of exits with US 9 and US 20 at a massive interchange southeast of the Empire State Plaza on the west bank of the Hudson.

 North of downtown Albany, I-787 interchanges with I-90 at exit 5 prior to crossing into Menands and meeting NY 32 once more at exit 6 by way of a trumpet interchange.
 The ramp from the trumpet to NY 32, a 0.28 mi roadway, is designated as unsigned NY 913T.
 Farther north in Menands, I-787 intersects NY 378 (exit 7) by way of a partial cloverleaf interchange.
 In Watervliet, I-787 has one interchange with 23rd Street (exit 8) before reaching another partial cloverleaf interchange with NY 7 and NY 787 (exit 9) in Green Island.

 I-787's alignment after exit 9 is unclear.
 Appendix E of the 2008 New York State Department of Transportation (NYSDOT) Traffic Data Report places the terminus at 8th Street in Troy, creating an overlap with NY 7 across the Hudson River via the Collar City Bridge.
-Additionally, there are shields for I-787 on the Collar City Bridge east of the Hudson River.
+Additionally, there are shields for I-787 on the Collar City Bridge east of the Hudson River, and the bridge’s roadway uses I-787 reference markers instead of NY 7.
 Other sources, including the National Highway System map of Albany published by the Federal Highway Administration (FHWA) and NYSDOT's official description of signed routes in New York State, identifies the terminus as the NY 7/NY 787 interchange near Green Island.
 Contemporary maps of the Albany area also lack I-787 shields on the Collar City Bridge, signing the roadway only as NY 7.

 According to NYSDOT traffic counts, I-787 is 10.16 mi long; by limiting I-787 to the section between the Thruway and NY 7, the length is reduced to 9.55 mi.